Why Can’t I Sleep Anymore?!

 I know it can be hard to break the habits that so many of us have gotten into such as watching the TV, using the computer, or scrolling through our phones late into the night, often right up to the time we want to sleep.
 However, studies have shown that blue light from electronics can delay the release of melatonin by a full 90 minutes.20

 The best course of action would be to turn off all technology about 2 hours before bedtime, and dim the lights to help stimulate melatonin production.
 Choose a relaxing activity that doesn’t involve a screen such as reading, taking a bath, light stretching, or meditation.

 That being said, sometimes using technology before bed simply can’t be helped.
 You may need to complete a project by a certain deadline, or maybe nothing else relaxes you more after a hard day’s work than catching up on your favorite shows.
 If you find it difficult to limit screen time before bed, invest in a pair of amber glasses.
+I have a pair of Fitover Night Swannies from Swanwick that I put on as the sun goes down at night.
 The tinted lenses block blue light from entering your eyes, so it won’t disrupt your natural sleep cycle.
-Amber glasses were a true game-changer for me.

 3. Avoid alcohol and caffeine.